Last update: 6/5/2021

 Curfew in Colombia

 There is no national curfew in place, but certain cities have implemented their own curfew rules.
-Currently, in Bogota, there is a curfew from 8 PM to 4 AM from January 19 to January 28.
-In Medellin and Antioquia, there is a curfew from 10 PM to 5 AM.
+Currently, in Bogota, there is a nightly curfew from 8 PM to 4 AM.
+In Medellin, there is a nightly curfew from 8 PM to 5 AM.
+Barranquilla has a nightly curfew from 6 PM to 5 AM.
+In general, curfews are currently based on cities’ ICU capacities, so they may be subject to change.

 COVID-19 testing in Colombia